 A particular focus of mine today though is local and national infrastructure.
 I know how poor the UK is in general (excepting a few isolated examples of excellence) and also how good it could be when looking at Dutch infrastructure.
 With family connections to Holland, I see frequently just how prolific and easy cycling is there, and look to the country as a beacon for what infrastructure could and should look like here too.
 With that in mind, I am regularly writing to my MP and local politicians, looking for improvements to local infrastructure, both small and large – anything that can make cycling that little bit easier and more attractive.

-If you’d like to support me in this work or in keeping the website running without adverts, you can ‘buy me a coffee’ with a one-off payment through Ko-Fi, or subscribe for a small recurring monthly contribution through Patreon (cancel any time) – just click on the button in the side panel, with my thanks.
+If you’d like to support me in this work or in keeping the website running without adverts, you can ‘buy me a coffee’ with a one-off payment or recurring monthly subscription through Ko-Fi – just click on the button in the side panel (or below), with my thanks.